Lorenzo Ratti: Biography

-Obviously born in Perugia in 1589 or 1590 the dates and places of his birth and death are not quite clear.
-Some sources like François-Joseph Fétis mention a village called Loreto in the surrounding of Naples as his place of birth, but Robert Eitner does not agree and claims Perugia to be Ratti's place of birth.
-Also an obviously originally in 1632 signed sheet of music makes his dying date seem to be doubtful.
+Ratti was born in Perugia in 1589 or 1590; however, the dates and places of his birth and death are not quite clear.
+Some sources, like François-Joseph Fétis, mention a village called Loreto in the surrounding of Naples as his place of birth, but Robert Eitner does not agree and claims Perugia to be Ratti's place of birth.
+Also, an originally signed sheet of music from 1632 casts doubt on his date of death.

-First he was mentioned in 1598/99 as a boy soprano of the Cappella Giulia di S. Pietro in Rome and later on he is the third organist there.
-For a short time he was the first organist of the dome of Perugia (1613-1616).
-Returning to Rome he advanced to be the director of music of several ensembles.
-His best known employments had been at S. Luigi dei Francesi as the teacher of Orazio Benevoli and that of the director of music at the Collegium Germanicum at S. Loreto.
-At last he succeeded Antonio Cifra as the director of music at Santa Casa di Loreto.
+He was first mentioned in 1598–1599 as a boy soprano of the Cappella Giulia of St. Peter's Basilica in Rome and later was its third organist.
+For a short time he was the first organist of the Perugia Cathedral (1613–1616).
+Returning to Rome, he became the music director of several ensembles.
+His best known jobs were at the Church of St. Louis of the French as the teacher of Orazio Benevoli and as music director at the Collegium Germanicum at S. Loreto.
+Later, he succeeded Antonio Cifra as the director of music at Santa Casa in Loreto.